m88i/nexus-operator/README.md

 There are three flavours for exposing the Nexus server deployed with the Nexus Operator: `NodePort`, `Route` (for OpenShift) and `Ingress` (for Kubernetes).

-In the future, we plan to give more options to this feature like adding custom certificates.

 ### Use NodePort

 You can expose the Nexus server via [`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) by setting the following parameters in the CR: